elabftw/elabdoc/doc/contributing.rst

     # Note: we clone the hypernext branch because this is where dev happens
     git clone -b hypernext git@github.com:<YOUR USERNAME>/elabftw.git
-    cd elabftw
-    # create your feature branch from the hypernext branch
-    git checkout -b my-feature

 * Get *elabctl* and the configuration files